 - Helland, H, Pedersen, S and Skivenes, M (2020).
 Adopsjon eller offentlig omsorg?
 En studie av befolkningens syn på adopsjon som tiltak i barnevernet.
 Tidsskrift for samfunnsforskning.
 Open appendix

-- McEwan-Strand, A and Skivenes, M (forthcoming).
+- McEwan-Strand, A and Skivenes, M (2020).
 Children’s capacities and role in matters of great significance for them.
 An analysis of the Norwegian County Boards decision making in cases about adoption from care.
 International Journal of Children’s Rights.
 Open appendix